ltentrup/QAIGER/README.md

 ## Certification

 The format for certification is also based on AIGER.
+The QBF solvers [DepQBF](http://lonsing.github.io/depqbf/), [CAQE](https://www.react.uni-saarland.de/tools/caqe/), and [CADET](https://www.react.uni-saarland.de/tools/caqe/) already support the AIGER format for certificates, but show subtle differences in their encodings.
+This document is also an effort to unify the tool support for certificates of QBF solvers.

 The inputs and outputs of the AIGER file are based on the result of the satisfiability check:

 * If the instance is true (satisfiable), the inputs and outputs are universal and existential variables, respectively.